 Organizations that do not qualify for security assessments can apply to a competent government agency for third-party certification.
 Companies that receive the accreditation are permitted to transfer data outside of China.
 Certification Guidelines establish standardized cross-border processing mechanisms and also provide a certification system for personal information protection.

 In the case of cross-border transfers within a multinational company, the domestic party may apply for certification and assume legal responsibility for such transfers.
-However, in the case of extraterritorial applicability of PIPL, foreign organizations can apply for the certifications through their locally established entity or designated representative.
-As for unrelated entities, they’ll need to rely on the standard contract mechanism.
+However, in the case of extraterritorial applicability of PIPL, PI processors can apply for the certifications through their locally established entity or designated representative.
+By obtaining certification, they assume the legal responsibility for compliance with the PIPL.

 Organizations can also seamlessly transfer data out of China by adopting any of the SCCs stipulated by the CAC.
-To give guidance on the implementation of Article 38(1)(3) of PIPL, Draft Provisions on Standard Contracts for the Export of Personal Information (“SCC Regulations”) were issued on 24th February 2023.
+To give guidance on the implementation of Article 38(1)(3) of PIPL, Measures for Standard Contracts for the Exit of Personal Information (“SCC Regulations”) were issued on 24th February 2023.
 SCC Regulations govern the transfer of personal information outside of China and aim to safeguard the rights and interests of personal information and allow organizations to uniformly carry out exit activities.

 Where an organization satisfies other conditions prescribed by other Chinese laws, administrative regulations, or the CAC, it may transfer personal information.
 Furthermore, organizations that do not need to undergo a security assessment may also rely on an international treaty or agreement that China has signed as the basis for the data transfer.

 Both the CSL and DSL require organizations to carry out a mandatory security assessment regarding cross-border transfers of important data.